 Postgraduate and speciality or GP training in the UK is the most important and penultimate step of a doctor in their career.
 It’s every doctor’s dream to be trained in some specific speciality, maybe in some specific region too.
 Life starts to get complicated with responsibilities and priorities regarding family and all when you reach that age, and that’s how a lot of other factors start influencing the career choice too.
-That’s why I would suggest gathering as much info as you can before you reach that point.
+That’s why I would suggest gathering as much information as you can before you reach that point.

 Where is the start of the training as doctor in the UK?